 - ESG in the supply chain

-Subcontracted service providers whose activities may have an impact on environmental and social goals are reviewed by the ILG Group or the Service KVG's outsourcing controlling department prior to the conclusion of the contract and during the term of the contract with regard to compliance with the agreed catalogue of services, which may also include ESG goals and measures.
-The ILG Group and ILG Assetmanagement GmbH also review other service partners regularly before and during their employment, including all relevant real estate service providers such as facility managers, energy suppliers and others.
+The ILG Group or the outsourcing controlling department of the Service IMC reviews out-sourcing to service providers that can influence environmental and social goals through their activities prior to concluding the contract and during the term of the contract, check-ing for compliance with the agreed catalogue of services, which may also include ESG goals and measures.
+The ILG Group also reviews other service partners regularly before and during their employment, as does ILG Assetmanagement GmbH in the case of all relevant real estate service providers such as facility managers, energy suppliers and others.

 - Social aspects

-Within its own organisation, the ILG Group meets social objectives, for example by offering support and development programmes, sabbaticals and job rotations for its own employees, as well as donations and sponsorships.
-The monthly "First Friday" programme also provides information on news and developments within the company and industry, along with further training for employees by way of lectures led by the employees themselves or external speakers.
+Within its own organisation, the ILG Group meets social objectives (diversity, equity and inclusion), for example, by offering support and development programmes, sabbaticals and job rotations for its own employees or donations and sponsorships.
+The monthly "First Friday" programme provides information about company and industry news and developments, and is also a further training measure for employees, who hold lectures or listen to external speakers.

 - Framework contract for the supply of green electricity to the portfolio

-In 2015, the ILG Group decided to supply all properties with 100% green electricity under a uniform framework agreement.
-The sustainability agency KlimaINVEST Green Concepts confirmed climate neutrality in the electricity consumption calculated for the ILG Group during this period.
-By using green electricity, CO2 consumption has been reduced by 938 tonnes to date.
-The framework agreement with a fixed term until 2019 is currently being extended.
-The ILG Group will continue to operate its properties with 100% green electricity in the future.
+As early as 2015, the ILG Group decided to supply all properties with 100% green elec-tricity under a uniform framework agreement to come closer to the goal of climate-neutral operation (Net Zero).
+The sustainability agency KlimaINVEST Green Concepts confirmed climate neutrality in the calculated electricity consumption for the ILG Group during this period.
+According to KlimaINVEST, the use of green electricity has so far prevented around 938 tonnes of CO2 from having an impact on the climate.
+The ILG Group will con-tinue to operate its properties with 100% green electricity in the future.

 - Framework contract for sustainable site furnishing with seating

-Not only the technical systems of properties managed by the ILG Group are used in a sustainable and energy-efficient manner; sustainable products are also used to furnish centres.
-For example, ILG Group’s centre management decided to use products from the Swedish manufacturer Green Furniture Concept to furnish the centres’ interior and exterior areas with seating.
-The furniture is made of natural raw materials that are replanted after production, and even the production and logistics are focused on sustainability.
+Not only technical systems in properties managed by the ILG Group must be used in a sustainable and energy-efficient manner.
+Sustainable products are also used to furnish centres.
+For example, ILG Group’s centre management decided to use products from the Swedish manufacturer Green Furniture Concept for the standard furnishing of the seating in and outside the centres.
+The furniture itself is made of natural raw materials that are replanted after production, and even the production and logistics are focused on sustain-ability.

-We also provide electric motor charging for vehicles at numerous locations.
-According to a study by the consulting firm Strategy Analytics, the electric car segment is growing rapidly.
-In 2025, according to the company's conservatively estimated forecast, a good 27 million electric vehicles are expected to roll off production lines, which comprises around a quarter of global new vehicle production.
-The ILG Group is following this trend and wants to offer customers at our locations an additional service.
-For this reason, we concluded a framework agreement with an e-charging station provider and will equip suitable ILG Group locations gradually with e-charging stations.
-The ILG Group already offers e-charging stations at numerous locations.
+Furthermore, we offer electric vehicle charging at numerous locations.
+According to a study by the consulting firm Strategy Analytics, the electric car segment is growing rapid-ly.
+According to the company's forecast, a good 27 million electrified vehicles will roll off the production lines in 2025, which corresponds to around a quarter of global new vehicle production.
+The ILG Group is following this trend and wants to offer customers in our lo-cations an additional service.
+For this reason, suitable ILG Group locations are gradually being equipped with e-charging points.
+The ILG Group already offers e-charging stations at several locations.

 - Photovoltaic systems

-We operate photovoltaic systems (PVA) at some of the ILG Group's properties to use part of the electricity required via renewable energies.
-For example, a PVA is operated in Straubing, whereby the electricity is also transferred to the power grid of the Straubing municipal utility company, among others.
-We check all ILG Group properties regularly for the possibility of retrofitting with PVA.
+Photovoltaic systems (PVA) are also operated at some of the ILG Group's properties to use part of the electricity required via renewable energies.
+For example, a PVA is operat-ed in Straubing, whereby the electricity is also transferred to the power grid of the Straub-ing municipal utility company, among others.
+All ILG Group properties are checked regu-larly for the possibility of retrofitting with PVA.

 - Waste separation

-In many properties, tenants separate waste at least into paper/cardboard and residual waste.
+In many properties, waste is separated by the respective tenants into paper/cardboard waste and residual waste at the least.
 Paper and cardboard are compacted by pressing.
-This reduces the volume of the "waste", which, in turn, reduces disposal intervals and thus transport journeys significantly, also reducing unnecessary pollution.
-In addition, the pressed paper/cardboard can be sold and reused for recycling products.
-If possible, separation is further refined into glass and plastic.
+This reduces the “waste" volume, which in turn reduces disposal intervals and thus transport journeys significantly, reducing unnecessary pollution in turn.
+Pressed pa-per/cardboard can be sold and reused for recycling products.
+If possible, the separation is further refined into glass and plastic.

 - Charging points for e-bikes

-Most of the ILG Group's centres are located near or in residential areas and are geared towards periodic shopping.
-For this reason, many customers travel by bicycle or e-bike.
-To offer these customers the best possible service and to strengthen the issue of sustainability and environmental awareness, we also offer charging stations for e-bikes in addition to the e-charging stations for cars.
+Most of the ILG Group's centres are located near or in the middle of residential areas and are geared towards periodic shopping.
+For this reason, many customers reach the loca-tions by bicycle or e-bike.
+To offer these customers the best possible service and to strengthen the issue of sustainability and environmental awareness, we offer charging stations for e-bikes in addition to e-charging stations for cars.

-In the age of online trade, it is becoming increasingly important for stationary trade to score points with customers through perfect service and to combine off- and online service.
-Stress-free shopping combined with customer-oriented service is an increasingly important and rapidly developing trend.
-Our customers will be able to pick up their online orders at so-called “Packstationen” in the future, such as the parcel boxes offered by DHL, when they shop at selected locations.
+In the age of online trade, it is becoming increasingly important for stationary trade to score points with customers through perfect service and to combine off- and online.
+Stress-free shopping combined with customer-oriented service is thus an increasingly important trend that even the internet can hardly keep up with.
+For example, our custom-ers will be able to pick up their online orders at parcel stations in the future, such as DHL “Packstationen”, when they shop at selected locations.

 - Public transport

 Local public transport plays a central role for ILG's locations, as accessibility by car is no longer sufficient in today's world.
-We examine the connection to the public transport network during the property selection process.
-If this is not available to a sufficient extent, the centre management endeavours to improve or establish the connection.
-In Dachau, for example, a bus stop was relocated after discussions with the city and is now located directly in front of the centre.
-At other locations we have succeeded in increasing the frequency.
+We examine the connection to the public transport net-work during the property selection process.
+If this is not available to a sufficient extent, centre management endeavours to improve or establish the connection.
+In Dachau, for example, a bus stop was relocated after discussions with the city and is now located di-rectly in front of the centre.
+At other locations we have succeeded in increasing the fre-quency.

 All these elements were developed with the aim of creating an intuitive and comfortable shopping experience.
-We paid special attention to ensuring that elements are functional in their interaction and focus the customer's attention on the goods on offer.
+We paid special attention to ensuring that the elements are func-tional in their interaction and focus the customer's attention on the range of goods on of-fer.
 The goal is more frequent visits, a longer length of stay and the sustainable success of the retail properties.

-These so-called E³ shopping experience elements optimise the customer's shopping experience in bricks-and-mortar retail and are therefore, from the ILG Group's point of view, a sustainability element that contributes to the ILG centres being able to position themselves optimally in competition.
-The E3 concept is implemented in selected centres.
+These so-called E³ shopping experience elements optimise the customer's shopping ex-perience in bricks-and-mortar retail and are therefore, from the ILG Group's point of view, a sustainability element that contributes to the ILG centres positioning themselves opti-mally in competition.
+We have implemented the E3 concept in selected centres.